 - (i) Consolidated Edison Solutions, Inc. ("CES") is a wholly-owned subsidiary of CEI, organized in New York, that provides wholesale and retail energy and related services.
-CES has a 33 1/3 percent fully diluted interest in Inventory Management & Distribution Company, Inc. ("IMD"), an energy marketing firm organized in Delaware.
+CES has a 50 percent fully diluted interest in Inventory Management & Distribution Company, Inc. ("IMD"), an energy marketing firm organized in Delaware which is in the process of being dissolved.
 CES also has a 14.4 percent interest in Remote Source Lighting International, Inc. ("RSLI"), a lighting technology company organized in Delaware. - (ii) Consolidated Edison Development, Inc. ("CEDI") is wholly-owned by CEI and organized in New York.
 It is in the business of investing in foreign and domestic energy and other infrastructure projects and the marketing of CECONY's technical services.
-CEDI has seven direct subsidiaries: (i) Con Edison Development Guatemala, Ltd., organized under the laws of the Cayman Islands and in the business of investing in energy projects in Central America; (ii) Consolidated Edison Leasing, Inc., a Delaware corporation, which has an investment in a leveraged lease transaction in a power plant in the Netherlands; (iii) Con Edison Leasing, LLC, a Delaware limited liability company, which has an investment in a leveraged lease transaction in a gas distribution system in the Netherlands; (iv) CED Ada, Inc., a Delaware corporation, which owns an approximate 96 percent interest in CED/DELTA Ada, LLC, a Delaware limited liability company, which owns a 49.5 percent limited partnership interest and a 0.5 percent general partnership interest in Ada Cogeneration Limited Partnership, a Michigan limited partnership ("ACLP") (ACLP owns a 30 megawatt ("MW") gas-fired qualifying cogeneration facility under the Public Utility Regulatory Policies Act of 1978 ("PURPA") in Ada, Michigan); (v) Carson Acquisition, Inc., a Delaware corporation, which owns an approximate one-third interest in each of CMD Carson GP, LLC and CMD Carson, LLC, each a Delaware limited liability company, which in turn own, in the aggregate, all of the limited partnership and general partnership interests in Carson Cogeneration Company, a California limited partnership ("Carson Cogen")(Carson Cogen is the owner of a leasehold interest in a 42 MW qualifying cogeneration facility under PURPA in Carson, California); (vi)

-approximately 95% of CED/SCS Newington, LLC, a Delaware limited liability company, which in turn owns 100% of Newington Energy, LLC, a Delaware limited liability company, which is currently developing a 525 MW electric generating facility in Newington, New Hampshire; and (vii) CED GTM 1, LLC, a Delaware limited liability company, which in turn owns an approximate one-half interest in GTM Energy LLC, a Delaware limited liability company, which presently is in the early stages of pursuing opportunities to develop electric generating facilities in New York City.
+CEDI has ten direct subsidiaries: (i) Con Edison Development Guatemala, Ltd., organized under the laws of the Cayman Islands and in the business of investing in energy projects in Central America; (ii) Consolidated Edison Leasing, Inc., a Delaware corporation, which has an investment in a leveraged lease transaction in a power plant in the Netherlands; (iii) Con Edison Leasing, LLC, a Delaware limited liability company, which has an investment in a leveraged lease transaction in a gas distribution system in the Netherlands; (iv) CED Ada, Inc., a Delaware corporation, which owns an approximate 96 percent interest in CED/DELTA Ada, LLC, a Delaware limited liability company, which owns a 49.5 percent limited partnership interest and a 0.5 percent general partnership interest in Ada Cogeneration Limited Partnership, a Michigan limited partnership ("ACLP") (ACLP owns a 30 megawatt ("MW") gas-fired qualifying cogeneration facility under the Public Utility Regulatory Policies Act of 1978 ("PURPA") in Ada, Michigan); (v) Carson Acquisition, Inc., a Delaware corporation ("CAI"), formerly owned an interest in a 42 MW qualifying cogeneration facility under PURPA in Carson, California); at present, CAI is inactive; (vi) approximately 95% of CED/SCS Newington, LLC, a Delaware limited liability company, which in turn owns 100% of Newington Energy, LLC, a Delaware limited liability company, which is currently developing a 525 MW electric generating facility in Newington, New Hampshire; (vii) CED GTM 1, LLC, a Delaware limited liability company, which in turn owns an approximate one-half interest in GTM Energy LLC, a Delaware limited liability company, which was formed to pursue an opportunity to develop electric generating facilities in New York City, which is no longer being pursued, (viii) Consolidated Edison Energy Massachusetts, Inc. ("CEEMI"), a Delaware company, which was established for the purpose of owning and operating 290 MW of generation facilities acquired from Western Massachusetts Electric Company, a whollyowned subsidiary of NU, in July 1999, (ix) CED Generation Holding Company, LLC, a Delaware company which indirectly owns and manages a 236 MW power plant located in Lakewood, New Jersey and (x) CEDST, LLC, a Delaware company which owns 100% of CED 42, LLC, both formed to invest in low-income housing transactions to achieve tax credits for the system.